aderny-twc/aderny-twc/README.md

 # aderny-twc

 I'm a software developer and I am always open for new knowledge.
+I’ve got a strong background in building robust and scalable backend systems using Python frameworks like Django and FastAPI.
+I’m also well-versed in database management and performance optimization.

 ### Where to find me
 [![Gmail Badge](https://img.shields.io/badge/Gmail-%2312100E.svg?&style=for-the-badge&logo=Gmail&logoColor=red&link=mailto:diksandab@gmail.com)](mailto:diksandab@gmail.com)